-If your baby has a prematurely closed suture, known as a synostosis we cannot treat this and will refer you back to your GP who can if necessary refer to your nearest craniofacial unit for further investigations.
-If we are in any doubt about the nature of your baby’s head shape deformity we will not treat but instead advise that you seek further investigations.
-If necessary we can also write to your GP, copying in yourself and your nearest craniofacial unit to help you to find the most appropriate treatment.
+If we are in any doubt about the nature of your baby’s head shape deformity, we will not treat but instead advise that you seek further investigations.
+If necessary, we can also write to your GP, copying in yourself and your nearest craniofacial unit, to help you to find the most appropriate treatment.
 We estimate that one in a hundred infants who see us have an unrecognised condition that requires further investigation, which is sad but true.

 Repositioning Techniques and Tummy Time

-If your baby is less than four months old, we usually recommend repositioning techniques to develop their motor skills and protect against a more severe form of plagiocephaly.
+If your baby is under four months old, we usually recommend repositioning techniques to develop their core strength and motor skills and protect against a more severe form of plagiocephaly.
 Our repositioning guide offers top tips from parents and professional guidance from clinical orthotics on how to use repositioning to improve your baby’s head shape naturally, without the need for further flat head syndrome treatment.

-If repositioning techniques are showing no obvious signs of sufficient improvement, we may recommend a plagiocephaly helmet to bring about a permanent correction.
-Helmets are most effective when started between four and seven months of age, but we can start treatment up to 14 months of age.
+If repositioning techniques are showing no obvious signs of sufficient improvement, we may recommend a plagiocephaly treatment using a cranial remoulding helmet to bring about a permanent correction.

-Your baby will receive expert care from one of our qualified and registered clinicians, who are led by Steve Mottram, the UK’s leading clinician in the field of plagiocephaly treatment and flat head syndrome correction.
+With various clinics throughout the UK, you can easily find the nearest Technology in Motion clinic to you on our clinic location page.
+Every baby, no matter which location, will receive expert care from one of our qualified and registered clinicians, led by Steve Mottram, the UK’s leading clinician in the field of plagiocephaly treatment and flat head syndrome correction.

 Steve Mottram MBAPO,

-Managing Director of Technology in Motion and creator of the TiMband.
+Managing Director of Technology in Motion and creator of the TiMbandAir.